 You Might Also Be Interested In…

-Using the coarse side of the stone, hold the blade at a 15-20° angle.
+Using the coarse side of the whetstone (wet stone), hold the blade at a 15-20° angle.
 It’s important to maintain the same angle the entire time you sharpen.
 Applying a light but even pressure, move the blade back and forth across the length of the stone.
-Depending on how dull your blade started, you probably require quite a few back and forths.
-To finish off, give the blade a couple quick swipes on the corner of the stone to knock off any burrs.
+Depending on how dull your blade started, you probably need quite a few back and forth passes.
+To finish off, give the blade a couple of quick swipes on the corner of the stone to knock off any burrs.